 |Sunday||7:00 PM to 6:00 PM|

-August To February is the best season to visit Bharatpur bird sanctuary.
+August To February is the best time to visit Keoladeo National Park.
 If you want to watch migratory birds then October to February is the season when the park will be full of thousands of Siberian migratory birds.
 During this period you can easily spot some fantabulous and most beautiful birds.
 If are fond of clicking pictures then this is the paradise for you.
 August to November is the breeding season for resident birds.
 Try to avoid visiting during afternoon hours during summers.

 Keoladeo National Park (Bharatpur Bird Sanctuary) Entry Fees / Ticket Price